-- If people misuse the CIC, some individuals may lose money, goods or services. - People could become disillusioned with the use of alternative currencies rather than learning lessons for improvement. - Communities may come to expect that charities will purchase CICs with no strings attached, encouraging dependence on aid agencies.
+- If people misuse the CIC, some individuals may lose money, goods or services. - Sarafu can be used as the base currency for a CIC but only if the community preserves their CIC within the community. - People could become disillusioned with the use of alternative currencies rather than learning lessons for improvement. - Communities may come to expect that charities will purchase CICs with no strings attached, encouraging dependence on aid agencies.

-This manual provides educational resources that can be used by any community to mitigate these risks.
-If CICs are used properly, they become long-term structures for the economic health of communities.
+This manual provides the educational resource that can be used by any community to mitigate these risks.
+If CICs are used properly, they become long-term structures for economic health of communities.

-Creating CICs
+Funding CICs